GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Button.md

 an application or saving their information.

-If you are considering using an icon in a button, we suggest you use visible text as well to ensure all users understand the button's action.
+If you are considering using an icon in a button, we suggest you use visible text as well to ensure all users understand the button's function.

 ## How it works